exasol/sql-statement-builder/doc/guide/user_guide.md

 SQL Statement Builder allows users to create an abstract representation of SQL statements using [fluent programming][fluent].
-Once you have such an abstract statement, you can for example use the SSB to render the statement into an SQL string."
+Once you have such an abstract statement, you can, for example, use the SSB to render the statement into an SQL string."

 **Currently supported SQL statements:**